pile of books on a table

 To facilitate access to research materials for students, faculty, and staff, the Library subscribes (both individually and as a consortium member) to many digital resources, including periodical databases, image databases, e-journal packages, e-book collections, and streaming video.
 Whenever possible, the Library establishes authentication by IP recognition for on-campus users, and extends remote access to off-campus students, faculty, and staff using various authentication means.
 To facilitate ease of use for all the various digital resources, the Library also subscribes to a discovery layer service which allows searching of multiple resources simultaneously.

-An overview of digital resources arranged by subject area can be found at Databases by Suject Area.
+An overview of digital resources arranged by subject area can be found at Databases by Subject Area.

 Selection Priorities, Goals, Organization, and Access

-For primary subjects, we collect at a level adequate to support the course work of advanced undergraduate and master's degree programs, and sustained independent study.
+For primary subjects, we collect at a level adequate to support the course work of advanced undergraduate programs, master's degree programs, and sustained independent study.
 This collection includes a wide range of primary resources, basic and retrospective collections of the works of important writers, selections from secondary writers, representative journals, and reference tools pertaining to the subject.
 For subject areas with advanced degrees or intense research, the Library may acquire additional information resources.
-The Library"s collections are primarily organized by Library of Congress Classification Scheme.
-Materials are findable through our library catalog, library indexes and databases, finding aids, and in-house created searching and indexing tools.
+The Library’s collections are primarily organized by Library of Congress Classification Scheme.
+Materials are discoverable through our library catalog, library indexes and databases, finding aids, and in-house searching and indexing tools.

 Diversity, Equity, and Inclusion (DEI)

 The MSUB Library is committed to diversity, equity, and inclusion (DEI) efforts in all aspects of the Library, including collection development.
-The Library actiively collects literary award winners focused on diverse voices.
-A listing of the awards the Library collected is availalbe on the Literary Award Research Guide.
+The Library actively collects literary award winners focused on diverse voices.
+A listing of the awards the Library collected is available on the Literary Award Research Guide.

 Preferred Languages

 Most resources selected are in the English language except for basic works in any other language taught at MSUB.
-Exceptions to this are foreign language dictionaries, encyclopedias, other reference tools, and audio, video, and other materials determined to be necessary to support the curriculum.
+Exceptions include foreign-language dictionaries, encyclopedias, other reference tools, and audio, video, and other materials determined to be necessary to support the curriculum.

 Cooperative Purchasing with Other Units & Institutions

 The MSUB Library purchases items jointly with other institutions, as appropriate.
-Because vendors offer a wide-variety of pricing options, joint purchases do not always result in a lower price than if they were purchased by each institution individually.
-Primary partner libraries include the TRAILS Consortium; the other MSUs; the Montana State Library/State of Montana; and other Montana Academic Libraries.
-In addition, MSUB participates in a variety of consortial arrangements including but not limited to organizational memberships such as Lyrasis where additional discounts may be obtained.
+Because vendors offer a wide variety of pricing options, joint purchases do not always result in a lower price than if they were purchased by each institution individually.
+Primary partner libraries include the TRAILS Consortium; the other MSUs; the Montana State Library/State of Montana; and other Montana academic libraries.
+In addition, MSUB participates in a variety of consortia arrangements including but not limited to organizational memberships such as LYRASIS where additional discounts may be obtained.

 Interlibrary Loan